 Simple spreadsheet negative gearing calculator – cut to the chase

-One technique to compare investment proposals which have a loan element, is to put different sets of assumptions into our negative gearing calculator spreadsheet, to project results.
-With this we control the risk and return assumptions to find a level of comfort, before spending hard-earned dollars.
+Investment proposals which have a loan element can be compared by entering different sets of assumptions into the negative gearing calculator spreadsheet, to project results.
+Risk and return assumptions can be manipulated to find a level of comfort, before spending hard-earned dollars.

-This is a smart back-of the-envelope decision tool.
-It’s useful as a fast guide to the financial arithmetic involved in a geared investment decision, where we assume that the investment costs are tax deductible.
+This is a smart back-of the-envelope decision tool, useful as a fast guide to the financial arithmetic involved in a geared investment decision, where we assume that the investment costs are tax deductible.

 The spreadsheet is deliberately simple, so that the cause, effect and projected results can be very clearly understood, without clouding the issue with technical fine tuning, or minute analysis of arcane tax provisions which don’t have a major impact on the outcome.

-And you see the full story on a single page.
+And you see the full picture is captured on a single page.

 - The spreadsheet is basically a single investor, single investment model

-- it works on current year tax rates, and doesn’t take into account future tax changes or changing inflation levels
+- it works on currently legislated tax rates, and doesn’t take into account future tax changes or changing inflation levels

 - the effect of CGT is simplified by entering a single percentage rate assumption; there is no detailed breakdown of potential CGT outcomes.